BrennanStein/procelio-translation/README.md

-# procelio-localization
+# procelio-translation
 # Prepared in preparation for Procelio 1.0 Alpha release

-## The Rust executable is used for generating and compiling localization files.
+## The Rust executable is used for generating and compiling translation files.
 It *must* be ran from the command line.

 The available commands:
-#### create: `LocalizationTool.exe create LANGUAGE [path/to/files/directory]`
+#### create: `TranslationTool.exe create LANGUAGE [path/to/files/directory]`
 Generates the files for the language of the given name by creating a subdirectory in the files folder.
 - If the language does not exist already, creates new files
 - If the language already exists, updates its files to contain the current set of UI fields (as defined in the enum file) Path defaults to "./files" if not provided

-#### validate: `LocalizationTool.exe validate LANGUAGE [path/to/files/directory]`
+#### validate: `TranslationTool.exe validate LANGUAGE [path/to/files/directory]`
-Validates that a localization file is suitable for use in-game.
+Validates that a translation file is suitable for use in-game.
 Checks that
 - The JSON file can be properly parsed
 - No fields are defined multiple times
 - All fields are defined and within proper constraints